vmware-tanzu-labs/cf-mgmt/docs/config/update-org/README.md

   --auditor-saml-user-to-remove=               SAML user to remove, specify multiple times --auditor-ldap-group=                        Group to add, specify multiple times --auditor-ldap-group-to-remove=              Group to remove, specify multiple times
+service-access:
+  --service=                                  Service Name to add --plans=                                    plans to add, empty list will add all plans --service-to-remove=                        name of service to remove
 ```